-This is one of the most commonly asked questions whenever somebody hears that a mosquito spraying will be happening around your neighborhood.
-And since lately these sprayings are becoming a common thing, with all the Zika, West Nile and Dengue fever threats floating around, I thought it would be very beneficial for us to figure out what exactly the mosquito spray trucks are spraying and how it can affect us and our lives.
+This is one of the most commonly asked questions whenever somebody hears that a mosquito spraying will be happening in their neighborhood.
+Since these sprayings are becoming a more common thing with all the Zika virus, West Nile fever, and dengue fever threats floating around, I thought it would be beneficial for us to find out what exactly the mosquito trucks are spraying and how it can affect us.

-Usually, both larvacides and pesticides are used when a mosquito spraying is happening in any area.
-This strategy is employed in order not only to get rid of all the adult mosquitoes in the area, so there is less of a chance that you will be bitten by a mosquito, but also to get rid of mosquito larvae, so there are no more mosquitoes maturing and causing us problems.
-And the sprayings are held during the night, as that is not only the time when the least amount of people and beneficial insects are on the streets but also the time when the mosquitoes are the most active therefore the most mosquitoes can be targeted.
-But what kind of chemical is actually used by the mosquito trucks?
+Usually, both larvicides and pesticides are used when a mosquito spraying happens in any area.
+This strategy is employed not only to get rid of all the adult mosquitoes in the area so that there is less of a chance that you will be bitten by a mosquito but also to get rid of mosquito larvae so there are no mosquitoes waiting to mature and cause more problems.
+The sprayings take place at night as that is not only the time when the least amount of people and beneficial insects are on the streets but also because it is the time when the mosquitoes are the most active therefore the most mosquitoes can be targeted.

-One of the most commonly used chemical sprays in the so-called ground foggings or foggings that are done from a car or on foot is called Zenivex.
-It is an effective pesticide, that targets adult mosquitoes, which is why it usually is used in conjunction with a larvicide.
-It is an oil-based fogging solution that can be used in both urban and rural areas since it is approved for use even over agricultural crops.
-The main active ingredient in Zanivex is Etofenprox, which is a so-called adulticide or an insecticide solution that targets adult insects disturbing their nervous system when they come in contact with this chemical, causing eventual death.
-Luckily for us, the Etofenprox insecticide and therefore by default also Zanivex insecticide has low toxicity to birds and when the spray has dried, it becomes harmless to living creatures like bees and dogs, too.
-Then also often these mosquito spraying programs use permethrin based solutions, which is another insecticide that is a long-lasting and efficient insecticide, but that, once dry, doesn’t kill beneficial insects like bees and doesn’t harm humans and pets.
+One of the chemicals that is most commonly used in the ground foggings or those done from a car or on foot is Zenivex.
+This is an effective pesticide that targets adult mosquitoes.
+For that reason, it usually is used in conjunction with a larvicide.
+It is an oil-based fogging solution that can be used in both urban and rural areas since it is approved for use even on agricultural crops.
+The main active ingredient in Zenivex is etofenprox, an adulticide, which is an insecticide that targets adult insects by disturbing their nervous system when they come in contact with the chemical, eventually causing death.
+Luckily, etofenprox insecticides and, therefore, by default also Zenivex, have a low toxicity for birds.
+When the spray has dried, it becomes harmless to living creatures like bees and dogs as well.

-All of these solutions, no matter if we are talking about a permethrin-based one, the Zenivex one or a whole different insecticide, are distributed with the help of an ULV fogger or Ultra Low Volume fogger which is able to turn the liquid solution into a very fine fog, providing that the insecticide solution gets into all the small cracks where mosquitoes tend to hide.
+All of these solutions, whether a permethrin-based one, Zenivex, or an entirely different insecticide are distributed with the help of an ultra-low volume (ULV) fogger which is able to turn the liquid solution into a very fine fog, allowing the insecticide solution to penetrate into all of the small cracks where mosquitoes tend to hide.